We are calling on UK University careers services to end recruitment pipelines into the oil, gas, and mining industries.

 Such a policy could be implemented by most institutions across the UK university sector.
 In fact, this form of industry exclusion isn't even a new idea.
 More than 20% of University careers services already bar one or more of the tobacco industry, adult/sex industry, or gambling industry from advertising to students.

 Ending these recruitment pipelines is popular with students: graduates are increasingly turning away from oil and gas jobs, and understand that careers in extractive industries have no future.
 The student body is becoming more and more engaged with environmental issues, and universities that do not recognise that will be left behind their environmentally conscious peers.

 There are some universities that do not operate a dedicated careers service.
 Because the campaign demands above would be inapplicable to these universities, we have developed a parallel Fossil Free Careers Declaration.
 Signatories to the Fossil Free Careers Declaration confirm that they have no in-house careers service, and pledge to encourage and request their existing third-party recruitment partners to end their relationships with the oil, gas, and mining industry.
 Read more about the Fossil Free Careers Declaration.

 We know that there is no future for jobs in the oil, gas, and mining industries.
 There can be no future for their model of profit-driven, environmentally destructive resource extraction if we are to build a just energy system and liveable planet for all.

 We need you to show your support and tell universities to end recruitment pipelines.
 Will you add your voice to the demands?

-Sign our petition to show universities that you support our demands.
+We need your support on our UK-wide petition calling for Fossil Free Careers.
 It is unacceptable that universities continue to prop up the companies most responsible for the climate crisis, and the more of us that tell them that, the quicker they will need to change.